YongoDavid/DEMO-2024-JULY/README.md

 New day new grind.
-going to continue from where i stopped witht the basecamp project. after that then ii will check if there is any new project i will like to upload , if there is then i will upload it.
+going to continue from where i stopped witht the basecamp project. after that then ii will check if there is any new project i will like to upload , if there is then i will upload it. and ii still have a project to complete in REACT.